Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 6) The Haunted House= A mini adventure game.
 Your main goal is to escape the house with the loot. ( USING DICTIONARY DATA TYPE )

-7) One Click RPG= An Idle RPG using Tkinter GUI library  ( USING TUPLES AND TKINTER GUI LIBRARY )
+7) One Click RPG= An Idle RPG using Tkinter GUI library  ( USING TUPLES DATA TYPE AND TKINTER GUI LIBRARY )